 You had sex without a condom

 We know you and your partner ain’t nothing but mammals.
-But when you do it like they do on the Discovery channel, you may notice a slight change of fragrance in your underpants.
+But when you do it like they do it on the Discovery channel, you may notice a slight change of fragrance in your underwear.
 It’s a completely normal side effect of sharing bodily fluids (namely, sweat and semen) during sex.

 You have your period